 Reduce the heat to medium heat and add the butter.
 As soon as the butter has melted, add the onion to the pan and stir.
 Cook for about 5 minutes, stirring occasionally until softened and cooked through.

 Sprinkle the flour over the onion and stir until evenly coated.
 Then, one big splash at a time, add the beef broth, whisking well after each addition.
 Once the mixture starts to resemble pudding, add the remaining broth all at once.
-Whisk to combine and allow to simmer, 3-4 minutes, until slightly thickened.
+Add the Worcestershire sauce and whisk to combine.
+Allow to simmer, 3-4 minutes, until slightly thickened.
 Remove from the heat.

 Serve your pork steaks with a ladle full of gravy and enjoy.